krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 That was an unexpectedly general result for queueing theory, where many results depend on strong assumptions about inter-arrival or service time distributions.

 In fact, his proof showed that many internal details of the system—such as queue discipline, scheduling order, or service time variability—do not affect the validity of the relationship.
 Little’s Law, it turns out, is not a result about the mechanisms of queuing per se, but about the aggregate behavior of arrival and departure processes over time.
 No matter what these processes look like internally, the relationship among their averages is constrained by the equation.

 So it points to the fact that there is something deeper at play here than randomness.
-Understanding his proof strategy sheds light on where the line lies.
+Given our intuitive understanding of the finite version of the law, this should not be too surprising, but understanding his proof strategy sheds light on where the line lies.

-Little’s Law is fundamentally a statement about _time averages_—quantities that can be directly observed in real-world systems over time.
+As we've emphasized, Little’s Law is fundamentally a statement about _time averages_—quantities that can be directly observed in real-world systems over time.
 Dr. Little, however, used probabilistic techniques to prove a relationship between the *expected values* of random variables.
-Unlike time averages, expected values, also called _ensemble averages_ are computed across the entire probability distribution of a process and are defined independently of how the system evolves over time.
+Unlike time averages, expected values, also called
+_ensemble averages_ are computed across the entire probability distribution of a process and are defined independently of how the system evolves over time.
+In a sense, this is how the "system behaviors across sufficiently long observation windows" are captured in a probabilistic or stochastic process formulation.

 Given his probabilistic framing, Little’s proof started by establishing the equality as a relationship between ensemble averages.
 To apply this result